Gabrielli family: Notable members

-The family divided over the centuries into many branches, the most famous of which was the one that settled in Rome and obtained the title of Prince of Prossedi.
+Moving out of Gubbio, the family divided over the centuries into several branches, the most famous of which was the one that settled in Rome and obtained the title of Prince of Prossedi, Roccasecca and Pisterzo.
 Two members of this branch married two princesses of the Bonaparte family.
 In 1749 the counts of Carpegna extinguished in the male line and the marquesses Gabrielli inherited their fief, with the principality of Carpegna-Gattara-Scavolino following in 1817.
 The line is currently continuing in the family of the princes di Carpegna-Falconieri-Gabrielli.

 A branch that settled in Fano was styled Gabrielli-Wiseman and was related to Cardinal Nicholas Wiseman.
 Another branch settled in Fano was styled Gabrielli di Montevecchio and bears the titles of Duke and Count.
 The branch that settled in the Kingdom of the Two Sicilies bears the title of Count Gabrielli and Baron of Quercita.

-The Gabrielli of Tyrol (in German: Gabrielli von Tyrol, in Italian: Gabrielli del Tirolo) form a distinct branch of the noble house of Gabrielli, which, according to some historians, is a family descended from the times of ancient Rome.
-They settled in Vermiglio, Südtirol, in the 16th century after acquiring land and titles in the region.
-The family is particularly recognized for their administrative contributions to military and territorial management under the Austro-Hungarian Empire.

 A branch bears the title of Count of Baccaresca and Corraduccio since 1581.
 It settled in Comtat Venaissin at the end of the 16th century when Bartolomeo de' Gabrielli di Gubbio became Governor of Cavaillon then Carpentras.
 The line is continuing today in France.

 All the branches bear the title of Patrizio di Gubbio (Patrician of Gubbio).